BartlomiejSkwara/fundraising/README.md

 | PATCH  | /collectionBoxes/{id}/emptyBox        | Removes all funds allocated in box and transfers them to assigned event |
 ****
 ### Detailed descriptions
+You can access the example requests to all the endpoints in following postman workspace:

+https://www.postman.com/restless-crescent-793224/fundraising/overview

-You can access the examples of requests to all of the endpoints in following postman workspace: https://www.postman.com/restless-crescent-793224/fundraising/overview If you don't want to use it each description contains example curl command for cmd.
+If you don't want to use it each following detailed description contains example curl command for cmd.

+#### Warning !!!

+Example curl commands were tested on Windows 11 cmd.
+They  may not work on powershell, bash or other different command line interfaces due to differences in syntax.
 #### 1. Event registration (POST) /api/event
 Endpoint is capable of registering event with user specified name and currency code.
 All of the following parameters are mandatory and must be passed in request body in JSON format.